-This panel gives you the ability to tweak hardware parameters as well as operational modes, through four different tabs: Sound System, MIDI, Behaviors and Misc.
+This panel gives you the ability to tweak hardware parameters as well as operational modes, through four different tabs: Sound System, MIDI, Behaviors, Misc and Plugins.

 Configure your sound system, input/output channels and the buffer size.